 The awards – the International Catalysis Award and the Heinz Heinemann Award - present a lecture at next ICC.
 The recipients of these awards will be selected by the IACS Awards Committee and be announced in due time.
-Both recipients will be invited to present a plenary lecture at the 17th ICC in San Diego, US.
-More details about the IACS Awards could be found below.

 The nomination package, in addition to the nomination form reported below, should contain the following elements: